 system event log will hold 500 events.
 The SEL is also searchable using the

 FIND XXXX command.

 You can also manually invoke the routines, and watch the output.

-MIDN command (in LD 135) will run the routines after LD 135 is aborted and the TTY
+MIDN command (in LD 135) will run the routines after LD 135 is exited.

 Normally, no problems should occur.
 A typical printout will show each overlay in the DROL list starting and exiting normally.
 Any problems will be shown by the relavent system message, SCH, ERR, etc. Again, these messages will be stored in the system event log.